Language Ambassadors Student Recognition Program

 Santa Cruz County Science & Engineering Fair

 The Santa Cruz County Science & Engineering Fair provides a competitive academic opportunity for students in grades 4-12.
 Students design individual or team science projects and compete for awards, scholarships and prizes.
-Top award winners represent Santa Cruz County at the California State Science Fair (TBD) and International Science and Engineering Fair (TBD).
+Top award winners represent Santa Cruz County at the California State Science Fair (April 20-21, 2020, California Science Center, Los Angeles, CA) and International Science and Engineering Fair (May 10-15, 2020, Anaheim, CA).

 In partnership with Newspapers in Education/The Sentinel and UCSC, the Santa Cruz County Office of Education coordinates the annual Spelling Bee.
 Students in grades 4-6 and 7-9 compete locally.
 Winners from each grade level go to regional and state competitions.